Brasil-Rental-Karts/brk-backend/RABBITMQ-DATABASE-EVENTS.md

 1. Check the PostgreSQL logs to ensure that the trigger is firing correctly.
 2. Verify that the application is successfully connecting to PostgreSQL and RabbitMQ.
 3. Check the application logs for any errors related to notification handling or RabbitMQ publishing.
 4. Ensure that the table name in the code matches exactly the table name in PostgreSQL (case-sensitive).
+5. Examine the RabbitMQ management interface (http://localhost:15672 with default credentials guest/guest) to verify queue and exchange configuration.
+6. Check the dead letter queue for rejected messages.

+### Queue Declaration Issues

+If you encounter errors like `PRECONDITION_FAILED - inequivalent arg 'x-dead-letter-exchange'` or `'x-dead-letter-routing-key'`, it means that:

+1. The queue already exists in RabbitMQ with certain parameters
+2. Your application is trying to declare the same queue with different parameters

+To fix this, ensure your queue declaration matches the existing queue configuration:

+- Check the RabbitMQ Admin UI for the existing queue parameters
+- Update your code to match these parameters exactly
+- Consider deleting the queue through the RabbitMQ Admin UI if you need to change its configuration (make sure no important messages are lost)